Bishopstrow College is inspected by the Independent Schools Inspectorate (ISI).

 Regulatory Compliance Inspections consist of a brief overview of the school’s pupils broken down according to class size, gender and age range and an outline of the school’s mission statement.
 Schools are expected to meet every requirement which form a set of minimum standards by which to understand a school’s performance.
 Each category of assessment is deemed either Met or Not Met.

-ISI conducted a Regulatory Compliance Inspection of Bishopstrow College in September 2018.
+ISI conducted a Focused Compliance and Educational Quality Inspection of Bishopstrow College in January 2023.
 The College was compliant, with all minimum standards being Met.